Rock 'n' Roll History for

 September 6

-48 year old Tom Fogerty, rhythm guitarist for Creedence Clearwater Revival, died of respiratory failure.
+48-year-old Tom Fogerty, rhythm guitarist for Creedence Clearwater Revival, died of respiratory failure.
 A lack of opportunity to sing and record his own songs led him to leave the band in 1971.
-He continued to tour and turn out new music until his death.
+He continued to tour and turned out five solo albums between 1972 and 1981, the highest charting of which was his self-titled debut album which reached #78 in 1972.

 1994 - ClassicBands.com